abhishek8778/Bitcoin_Price_Alert/README.md

  To use IFTTT you’ll first need to set up a new account and install their mobile app (if you want to receive phone notifications from your Python app).

+Sending a Test IFTTT Notification
+Now we can move onto the IFTTT side of things.
+To use IFTTT you’ll first need to set up a new account and install their mobile app (if you want to receive phone notifications from your Python app).
+Once you set that up, we’re going to create a new IFTTT applet for testing purposes.

+To create a new test applet follow these steps:

+Click on the big “this” button

+Search for the “webhooks” service and select the “Receive a web request” trigger

+Let’s name the event test_event

+Now select the big “that” button

+Search for the “notifications” service and select the “Send a notification from the IFTTT app”

+Change the message to I just triggered my first IFTTT action! and click on “Create action”

+Click on the “Finish” button and we’re done

 To see the documentation on how to use the IFTTT webhooks go to <a href="https://ifttt.com/maker_webhooks">this page</a> and click on the “Documentation” button in the top right corner.
 The documentation page contains the webhook URL and it looks like this:

 https://maker.ifttt.com/trigger/{event}/with/key/{your-IFTTT-key}